jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

+##### Tip for Java developers

+If you use Maven, the most of the libraries are integrated in build-time and everything is packaged in the same artifact.
+If a dependency changes, rebuilt and repackage is necessary.

+The most of times, we extract some dependencies and package them to be deployed independently as a service and consumed by a simple HTTP call.
+Using Maven, you also find dependencies with "provided" scope.
+Dependencies tagged with this scope will not be packaged and will be provided by the execution environment (usually an application server).
+In both cases, the code of these services are inside the parent application anymore.

+This is similar to the target of Microfrontend: not packaging all the pieces within the parent application and being integrated and consumed at runtime

 ### Organized around Business Capabilities

 Microfrontends aren't UI components (later we'll see the differences between them).
 Microfrontends means implementing end-to-end business features "as a service".
 Descomposing the system into business capabilities should be the first step if we want to adopt this architecural style.